giuglianoanton/WeiToYou-policy/README.md

 4. To enforce our terms and policies
 5. To comply with legal obligations

-We use Multipeer Connectivity to connect devices and enable messaging among those devices.
+We use Multipeer Connectivity to connect devices and enable the sharing of distance and direction among those devices.
 This means that when you use our app, we collect some information about your device's network, including your IP address and network name.
 This information is necessary to establish and maintain a connection between your device and other devices using our app.
-We do not collect any information about the content of your messages or any other personal information.
+We do not collect any information about your position, distance or direction between connected devices or any other personal information.

 Information Sharing